After Life (film): Plot

-The story pays most attention to the two younger counsellors, Takashi and Shiori.
-Takashi has been assigned to help Ichiro Watanabe, a 70-year-old man who glumly remembers his dull, conventional life in an arranged marriage as unfulfilling.
+The story focuses on the two younger counsellors, Takashi (Arata) and Shiori (Erica Oda).
+Takashi has been assigned to help Ichiro Watanabe (Sadao Abe), a 70-year-old man who glumly remembers his dull, conventional life in an arranged marriage as unfulfilling.
 To jog his memory, Takashi plays back excerpts from a file of year-by-year videotapes recording Watanabe's life.
-Takashi learns from the films that Watanabe's wife (from Watanabe's arranged marriage) was also Takashi's love of his life and fiancee, and that the two men are about the same age.
-Takashi died in his early twenties in the Philippines in World War II and has been working at the processing center since then.
-He, like the other clerks, was unwilling to choose a memory and must remain in limbo, working at the processing center, until they choose a memory.
-Takashi requests Watanabe to be assigned to another counsellor but his request is not granted.
+Takashi learns from the films that Watanabe's wife, Kyoko, was also Takashi's fiancée, and that the two men are about the same age.
+Takashi died in his early twenties in the Philippines in World War II and had been working at different processing centers since then.
+Takashi requests Watanabe to be assigned to another counsellor, but his request is not granted.

 Near the end of the week, Watanabe decides which memory to keep.
-Watanabe apologies to Takashi for causing Takashi trouble and picking a memory so late.
-Takashi asks him to not apologize and reveals to Watanabe that all the counsellors staying in the lodge are souls who refused or were unable to choose a memory.
+Watanabe apologizes to Takashi for causing Takashi trouble and picking a memory so late.
+Takashi asks him not to apologize and reveals to Watanabe that all the counsellors staying in the lodge are souls who refused or were unable to choose a memory.

 The social workers recreate the memories by filming on sets with basic stage props (cotton balls serve as clouds for the pilot; an audio recording of street noise is played while the old man stands in a trolley and social workers jostle the trolley to replicate movement).
-On Saturday, the twenty two hosted souls watch the films of their recreated memories in a screening room and, as soon as each person sees their own, they vanish.
+On Saturday, all the hosted souls except the wild-haired young man watch the films of their recreated memories in a screening room, and as soon as each person sees their own, they vanish.

-Takashi, while putting away the videotapes from Watanabe's room, finds a letter from Watanabe saying Watanabe realized that his wife was Takashi's fiance, and his wife had visited Takashi's grave every year, alone, during her and Watanabe's marriage.
-Watanabe writes in his letter that he appreciates Takashi's kindness in not mentioning that he was his wife's dead fiance, and that it was only through his experience with Takashi and watching the videotapes that he was able to come to peace with his life and choose a memory with his wife.
+Takashi, while putting away the videotapes from Watanabe's room, finds a letter from Watanabe saying Watanabe realized that his wife was Takashi's fiancée, and his wife had visited Takashi's grave every year, alone, during her and Watanabe's marriage.
+Watanabe writes in his letter that he appreciates Takashi's kindness in not mentioning that he was his wife's dead fiancé, and that it was only through his experience with Takashi and watching the videotapes that he was able to come to peace with his life and choose a memory with his wife.

 Takashi talks to Shiori about his life, and Shiori finds his fiancée's selected memory from the archive.
-In watching his fiance's selected memory, Takashi realizes she chose a memory with him, before his death.
-In discovering that he had figured in his fiancé's chosen moment to cherish, Takashi comes to the realization that "I have learnt I was part of someone else's happiness."
+In watching his fiancée's selected memory, Takashi realizes she chose a memory with him, before his death.
+In discovering that he had figured in his fiancée's chosen moment to cherish, Takashi comes to the realization that "I have learnt I was part of someone else's happiness."
 He chooses that moment of realization as his sliver of life to be filmed and abandons the way station forever, spending eternity in this memory.

+The next day, the remaining staff prepare for a new group of arrivals, and address the difficulties they will face in integrating the recalcitrant young man into the staff.
 The film ends with Shiori, now a full-fledged counsellor, practicing for an interview.